-In kindergarten Jasper made a wonderful friend who bordered the roles of both friend and peer model, when he needed one.
+In kindergarten Jasper made a wonderful friend who bridged the roles of both friend and peer model, when he needed one.
 At the end of year school carnival, Amelia found Jasper and came over and took his hand and ran off with him into the crowd – the two of them racing, speeding, dodging people and obstacles, laughing together in a way I had never seen my son before.
 Along with joy, my heart hurt at seeing the thing he could not do on his own.
 More than six years later, it does not get easier.

 * * * * *

 Summer for us meant lots of hikes, often at our favorite sprawling city park.
 Jasper has always liked going down hill, whether toddling down when he was littler, riding his bike down and walking it back up, or running.
 On one such hike, he asked for my hand so we could run together.
-Speed is easier with mommy, who can go faster.
+Speed is easier with mommy, who can lead and, more importantly, go faster.
 His smile was pure joy and as we ran he looked up at me, “Mommy, this is fun!!”

 How can your child help my child who has CVI.
 Ask to partner with him for a class project.
 Invite him to sit with you at lunch.
 Play together at recess.
 Say Hi and say your name and talk to him.
 Invite him to a playdate.
 Be his friend.
 Take his hand and run.